metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

-- `api_key` (Attributes) The secret's key that contains the API key to use when talking to the VictorOps API.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--api_key))
+- `api_key` (Attributes) The secret's key that contains the API key to use when talking to the VictorOps API.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--api_key))
 - `api_url` (String) The VictorOps API URL.
 - `custom_fields` (Attributes List) Additional custom fields for notification. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--custom_fields))
 - `entity_display_name` (String) Contains summary of the alerted problem.